smcgdub/MS4_In_Safe_Hands/README.md

 2. Select upload and then upload all your image folders and files.
 When uploading the files be sure to set the permissions to Everyone (Public access)

 3. Note: You will need to adjust your HTML code for the images to be shown.
-In my project during development i had the images src set to `src="media/about_us/about_us.png"` but if you dont change your code the deployed site will be looking internally for these images instead of looking to AWS.
+In my project during development i had the images src set to `src="media/about_us/about_us.png"` but if you don't change your code the deployed site will be looking internally for these images instead of looking to AWS.
 You will need to go to your code and for all the images you will need to change the scr to `src={{ MEDIA_URL }}<insert image name and file type>`.
-Also if yoru images are stored in a subfolder like some of mine are you will need to have your code adjusted again to reflect the media structure in AWS.
-For example on my about us page the image src is set to `src={{ MEDIA_URL }}about_us/about_us.png` Be sure this doesnt catch you out as it did me when deploying.<br><br>
+Also if your images are stored in a subfolder like some of mine are you will need to have your code adjusted again to reflect the media structure in AWS.
+For example on my about us page the image src is set to `src={{ MEDIA_URL }}about_us/about_us.png` Be sure this doesn't catch you out as it did me when deploying.<br><br>

 #### **Stripe & Cloning Instructions** ####

 * The final step now is to add the stripe keys to the config variables.
-These values you can get from yoru stripe dashboard.
+These values you can get from your stripe dashboard.
 All of the config variables you need for this project can be seen in the image below:

 ![Image of all Heroku config vars](media/readme_images/heroku_config_vars.png)

-* Remeber all of config vars need to match what you have in your settings.py file.<br><br>
+* Remember all of config vars need to match what you have in your settings.py file.<br><br>

 #### **Cloning From Original Repository Instructions** ####